k0kubun/llrb/README.md

 Currently the performance bottleneck is not in compiler, unfortunately!
 So it doesn't use extra thread for JIT compilation for now.

-## Project status

-Experimental.
-Not matured at all.

-Everything I said above is already implemented, but that's all!
-Core function inlining is achieved but it's not completely applied to all instructions and we need MUCH MORE effort to improve performance in real-world application.

 ## Build dependency